input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

     [nix-shell:~/cardano-sl]$ ./scripts/build/cardano-sl.sh

+Dependecy version collisions have been encountered on OS X. If you run into something [like this](https://github.com/input-output-hk/cardano-sl/issues/2230#issuecomment-354881696), try running the following from outside of a `nix-shell`

+    nix-shell -p moreutils expect --run "unbuffer ./scripts/build/cardano-sl.sh | ts"

 It is suggested having at least 8GB of RAM and some swap space for the build process.
 As the project is fairly large and GHC parallelizes builds very effectively, memory and CPU consumption during the build process is high.
 Please make sure you have enough free disk space as well.

 After the project is built - it can take quite a long time -  the built binaries can be launched using the `stack exec` command.
 Let's discuss important binaries briefly before proceeding to the next step.